openhwgroup/programs/Project-Descriptions-and-Plans/CV32E4_TBD/Project_Concept_for_CV32E4_TBD_Nov-27_2023.md

 * Immediate branch
 * Event load

+Add support for RISC-V official bit manipulation instructions (RVB/RVK):
+* RVB zba (address manipulation) will be supported
+* RVB zbb (basic bit manipulations) will be supported
+* RVB zbs (single bit instructions) will be supported
+* RVB zbc (carry-less multiplications) : may be supported, to be confirmed if relevant for DSP applications
+* RVK zbkb (Bitmanip instructions for Cryptography) : pack, packh, packw, brev8, zip, unzip additionnal instructions may be supported, if relevant for DSP applications
+* RVK zbkx (Crossbar permutation instructions) : xpem4 and xperm8 additionnal
+  instructions may be supported, if relevant for DSP applications
+* RVK zkn, zks, zkr and zkt are specific to cryptographic computations and will not be supported

+Add support for RISC-V official DSP instructions (RVP):
+* Q-format
+* Result averaging/rounding/saturation
+* SIMD (8, 16 and 32-bit data)
+  * Parrallel addition/subtraction/...
+  * Multiply and multiply-accumulate
+  * Crossed operations
+  * Dot product
+  * Register pair operands
+* Widening operations (full result stored in register pair)
+* 64 bits addition/subtraction

+note: Since RVP extensions are not ratified yet, this list is not exhaustive.

 Introduce a dual opcode scheme for XPULP ALU instructions that have a strict RVB/RVP equivalent:
 * Multiply-accumulate
 * General ALU extensions
 * Bit manipulation
 * SIMD (16 and 8-bit data)

 note : this dual opcode scheme allows backard compatibility and open the door to smooth transition of existing programs from XPULP to RVB/RVP, if needed/relevant.

-Add support for RISC-V official bit manipulation instructions:
-* RVB zba (address manipulation) will be supported
-* RVB zbb (basic bit manipulations) will be supported
-* RVB zbs (single bit instructions) will be supported
-* RVB zbc (carry-less multiplications) : may be supported, to be confirmed if relevant for DSP applications
-* RVK zbkb (Bitmanip instructions for Cryptography) : pack, packh, packw, brev8, zip, unzip additionnal instructions may be supported, if relevant for DSP applications.
-* RVK zbkx (Crossbar permutation instructions) : xpem4 and xperm8 additionnal instructions may be supported, if relevant for DSP applications.
-* RVK zkn, zks, zkr and zkt are specific to cryptographic computations and will not be supported

-**Optionnal design changes**
+Floating Point Unit:
+* keep current CV-FPU integration unchanged as much as possible.
+If a design modification is envisioned, sequential equivalence with CV32E40Pv2 is required.

+**Priority 2 features and design changes (Optionnal, would be implemented if we have enough design/verification resources)**

 Introduce XPULPv3 custom extentions (preliminary, feature list may evolve):
 * ALU instructions that have a strict RVB/RVP equivalent opcode will be deprecated, new XPULPv3 opcodes will be RVB/RVP ones instead